techidaily/site-win11-tips/source/_posts/recovery-of-missing-widgets-and-icons-on-windows-11.md

  Alternatively, you can create a shortcut on your desktop by using the Create Shortcut wizard.
 To do so, right-click anywhere on the desktop and select**New > Shortcut** .
 Then, click the**Browse** button to locate the file, folder, or app you want to add to your desktop.
 Then, click**Next** followed by**Finish** .

- We covered this topic in more detail in our guide to[how to add icons to the desktop on Windows](https://www.makeuseof.com/how-to-add-icon-to-desktop-windows/) .
+ We covered this topic in more detail in our guide to [how to add icons to the desktop on Windows](https://www.makeuseof.com/how-to-add-icon-to-desktop-windows/) .

 ## Restore the Missing Desktop Icons on Windows 11